 The report also sheds light on what could be affecting the progress of these programs.
 According to 60% of sustainability executives at large US companies, organizing and implementing their sustainability strategy is their number-one challenge.
 Other challenges include embedding sustainability into the corporate culture and communicating their sustainability story to multiple constituencies.

 “Creating the right structure to integrate the company’s sustainability strategy into its operations, products, and services—all while coordinating efforts across functions—poses a significant challenge for chief sustainability officers (CSOs).
 A successful sustainability transformation requires a well-defined plan of action.
-It should not only set goals but also outline the strategy and the means to achieve such goals,” said Nathalie Risse, Senior Researcher at The Conference Board ESG Center and author of the report.
+It should not only set goals but also outline the strategy and the means to achieve such goals,” said Nathalie Risse, Senior Researcher at The Conference Board Governance & Sustainability Center and author of the report.

 The report offers CSOs and the C-suite insights for navigating organizational challenges related to the sustainability transformations of their companies.
 The findings come from a survey of more than 100 sustainability leaders—primarily chief sustainability officers and executives with equivalent responsibilities—at predominantly large US companies.
 Also informing the insights are discussions with sustainability executives on their evolving roles, their organization’s sustainability programs, and the effectiveness of their teams and steering committees.